Eco-Narratives

 Your Woods Journal will include informal reflections recounting walks in the campus woods.
 I recommend exploring as many parts of the woods as possible, including various features such as the prairie, cemetery, bird blind, and Burly.
 Your journal entries should document sections of the woods visited and observations of wildlife.
 You might include personal reactions, thoughts, or questions that came up for you during or after your walk, as well as any insights in connection to class readings and discussions.

 Mainly, the journal entries should demonstrate continuing interaction with the woods throughout the semester.
 This is an opportunity to explore and immerse yourself in the space while building familiarity and curiosity through close observation of the woods and its wildlife (flora and fauna).
-I recommend downloading a nature app to your phone, such as Seek, which can help identify unfamiliar species that you encounter.
+I recommend downloading a nature app to your phone, such as Seek or Merlin Bird ID, which can help identify unfamiliar species that you encounter.
 You can even include as part of your journal entry a list of identified species accompanied by an image and/or brief description for each one.
-Keeping a log of this kind should be immensely helpful when you write your Place History and Eco-Narrative, and your journal observations of the woods terrain, accessibility of trails, and various interesting features will be useful when your create your Recreation Materials promoting the woods.
-Overall, think of the Woods Journal as exploratory field research that will help inform the research and writing that you will do for the other assignments.
+Overall, think of the Woods Journal as field research that will help inform the research and writing that you will do for the other assignments.

 As part of each journal entry, you should create and post media connected to your walk, such as photographs, illustrations, short video/audio files, or maps (hand-drawn or digital).
 You are required to write at least one journal entry (min.
-300 words) for each unit, for a total of four entries worth 25 pts/each.
+300 words) for each unit, for a total of four entries worth 50 pts/each.
 Your journal entries can be based on scheduled walks that we take during class visits and/or individual visits on your own time.
 You are encouraged to create additional journal entries for extra credit, though limited to a maximum of 100 bonus points (in other words, up to 10 extra journal entries worth 10 pts/each).
-There is no rubric for this assignment and journal entries are assessed according to the same criteria as your participation grade: Full Credit, Partial Credit, and No Credit.
+You are not required to upload copies of your journal entries to pilot.
+Journal entries are assessed according to the same criteria as your participation grade: Full Credit, Partial Credit, and No Credit.
 You can keep track of your assessment in the Attendance section of Pilot.

 Wilderness Reflection (15%)